 Death benefits are available to a surviving spouse, dependent children or dependent parents.
 Line-of-duty death benefits are payable at 100% of member's average monthly salary.
 If an active member dies who is eligible for a service, disability, or deferred pension, the member's eligible survivors are entitled to death benefits equal to the benefits the member would have been entitled to.
 Post-retirement death benefits are equal to the benefits being paid to the member upon his or her death.
-If there are no eligible survivors, the Fund will refund to the member's contributions, with 5% simple interest, not compounded, for members with at least 10 years but less than 20 years of service.
+If there are no eligible survivors, the Fund will refund to the member's designated beneficiary or estate the amount of the member's contributions, with 5% simple interest, not compounded, for members with at least 10 years but less than 20 years of service and without interest for members with less than 10 years of service.